ibm-cloud-docs/vpc/backup_service_vpc_ts-backup-policy-quota-exceeded.md

 # Why can't I create more backup policies?
 {: #baas-backup-policy-quota-exceeded}

+{{site.data.keyword.cloud_notm}} limits accounts to 10 backup policies per region.
+When you reach this quota, you must delete an existing policy before creating a new one.
+{: shortdesc}

 You receive the message that the account reached its backup policy quota when you try to create another backup policy.
+The event type is 'snapshot-quota-reached'.
 {: tsSymptoms}

 You are limited to 10 backup policies per account in a region.